ZoomyCat/ghmd-ccs/README.md

-A ghmd-cms is an unofficial GitHub Markdown to HTML Content Creation System.
+ghmd-ccSs is an unofficial GitHub Markdown to HTML Content Creation System.

 ### Dependencies
 Name | On GitHub